Arthur Iberall: Space suits and lines of non-extension

-Homeokinetics—The Physics of Complex Systems
+Homeokinetics—the physics of complex systems

 Homeokinetics is the study of complex systems—universes, galaxies, social systems, people, or even systems that seem as simple as gases.
 The entire universe is modelled as atomistic-like units bound in interactive ensembles that form systems, level by level in a nested hierarchy.
 Homeokinetics treats all complex systems on an equal footing, both animate and inanimate, providing them with a common viewpoint.
 The complexity in studying how they work is reduced by the emergence of common languages for all complex systems.

 Life, birth, and death of complex systems are bound in hierarchical processes that have both side-side and in-out components.
 In common with the simpler counterparts, complex systems exhibit rest phases, smooth or creeping flows, turbulence, and chaotic phases; they alternate in storminess and placidity, as well as in their intermittence and changeability.

 While working at NBS on the problem of humans in high altitude space, Iberall was led into more and more interdisciplinary research using kinetic theory to develop instrumentation covering the major variables of pressure, temperature, density, and flow, both steady state and dynamically changing.
 Working on the applied problems of the aircraft industry, meteorology, and high altitude military led to his studies of high speed so-called speed-of-sound rates of flow, to more than one phase flow (e.g., gases and liquids), two or more stream flow theory, metastability, solid state metals research both for steady state loads and dynamic (or changing) states.
 This irrevocably led to the problem of turbulence as distinguished from laminar flow.
 That also led to the full Navier-Stokes equation set, a nonlinear high ordered mathematical physical construct that still leaves much to be desired in solution.
 From a homeokinetic perspective, these Navier-Stokes equations connect the lower level atomistic-like components with the upper level collective processes in the material-energetic substance.